 But tonight, for the first time ever, she’s trying.
 And maybe that’s a start.

 As moving as it is funny, The Chaos of Standing Still is a heartwarming story about the earth-shattering challenges life throws at us—and the unexpected strangers who help us along the way.

 Holy freaking flying monkeys this book.
-I loved it so much I’m giving it my first 6 star review!
+I loved it so much!
 It’s truly amazing.

 10:05am… one year later Ryn hasn’t gotten closure, maybe it’s the unread message she has been carrying around for a year, or maybe it’s just the fact that her best friend is never coming back.
 She feels stuck and guilty for not being in the car with Lottie that day, she should have been, she should be dead… at least that’s what she tells herself.

 Xander, the picture perfect child, I mean if both of your parents are psychologists, how wouldn’t you be… right?

 Ryn and Xander’s story begins as Ryn runs into Xander, literally, and after some pretending, stranded passenger bingo, Illuminati conspiracy theories and a few panic attacks, they bond and